I own a small construction company and employ four builders. I go though a lot of equipment, and I enjoy writing reviews. on them.

 Use it to clean your RV and other vehicles.
-The Simpson PS3228-S has a separate detergent tank so you can soap the RV first and then give it a high pressure wash to get all the grime off it.
+The Simpson MSH3125 has a separate detergent tank so you can soap the RV first and then give it a high-pressure wash to get all the grime off it.

 Start a new business.
 Every house needs to have some pressure washing done each year.

-Questions and Answers about the Simpson PS3228-S Pressure Washer
+Questions and Answers About the Simpson MSH3125 PowerShot Pressure Washer

 Q) What's the dimensions for storage?